Classic Lobster Bisque - Chef Charles Knight©

 To kill the lobsters, dip their heads into boiling water for 3 to 4 minutes.

-In a hot 300°F (150°C), 13-inch French skillet, dry sauté the onion, carrot and celery until slightly browned, about 5 minutes, stirring occasionally.
-Stir in tomato puree or paste and cook, stirring, until reddish-brown in color.
+In the French Skillet over medium heat 325°F dry sauté the onion, carrot, and celery until slightly browned, about 8 to 10 minutes, stirring occasionally.
+Stir in tomato paste and cook, stirring, until reddish-brown in color.

 Slowly stir in the wine.
 Place the claws, tail, legs and body, meat side down, on top of the vegetable mixture.
-Reduce the heat to medium-low 210°F (99°C), cover the pan and close the vent.
-Simmer until the shells turn red and meat is cooked through, 8 to 10 minutes.
+Reduce the heat to medium-low 210°F, cover the pan and close the vent.
+Simmer until the shells turn red and meat is cooked through, about 10 minutes.

-Remove the lid and increase the heat to medium-high 300°F (150°C).
-When the mixture begins to boil, pour in the brandy or cognac and ignite with the long match or lighter stick.
+Remove the lid and increase the heat to medium-high 375°F. When the mixture begins to boil, pour in the brandy or cognac, and ignite with the long match or lighter stick.
 CAUTION: Be careful to keep your face away from the flames because they will temporarily flare up.
 Using a long serving spoon, stir until the flames are extinguished.
 Stir in the thyme and bay leaves and simmer until reduced by one-half.
-Reduce the heat to medium-low 210°F (99°C), remove the lobster parts to a cutting board.
+Reduce the heat to medium-low 210°F, remove the lobster parts to a cutting board.
 Stir in the stock and simmer for about 10 minutes.

-Melt the butter in the 4-quart stockpot over medium heat 270°F (132°C).
-Stir in the flour and cook, stirring, until a light golden color.
+Melt the butter in the 5-quart stockpot over medium heat 275°F. Stir in the flour and cook, stirring, until a light golden color.
 Strain the stock through a fine strainer into the soup pot.
-Stir in the half-and-half and reduce the heat to medium-low 210°F (99°C), cover open the vent, and simmer until desired thickness.
-Do not boil
+Stir in the half-and-half and reduce the heat to medium-low 210°F cover open the vent, and simmer until desired thickness.
+Do not boil.

 When the lobster parts have cooled sufficiently to handle, chop the lobster meat into bite-size pieces.
-In a hot 300°F (150°C), 10½-inch fry pan wet sauté the lobster with sherry or sauterne wine and paprika for 2 to 3 minutes.
+In a hot 300°F, 11-inch frypan wet sauté the lobster with sherry wine and paprika for 2 to 3 minutes.
+Set aside.

 To serve, ladle the bisque into individual soup bowls.
-Using a tablespoon, top bisque with chopped lobster meat and wine.
+Using a tablespoon, top bisque with chopped lobster meat and sherry.